Darrylwin/food_delivery/README.md

 - Add food items to the cart with optional add-ons
 - View cart summary and total price
 - Generate a receipt for the cart items
+- Backend powered by Supabase for real-time data synchronization and user authentication

 ## Getting Started